 5 Easy Beach Access Spots Around Butler Beach

 There are actually a ton of access points for the beaches from Saint Augustine Beach all the way down to Marineland, but these are our top picks.
 We’ve chosen these beautiful beaches for their lack of crowds, their sand qualities, and their ease of access.
+The sand in Saint Augustine and on Anastasia Island is the best of all the beaches in Florida, so take time to actually relax and walk on it!
 View COMPLETE beach access map here!

 Ocean Hammock Park

 It’s easy to miss this wonderful beach access point just within the border of Saint Augustine Beach.
 There is a parking area and then long boardwalk leading through the Ocean Hammock (coastal forest), across the dunes and onto the beach.
 The sand is sugary white and soft.
 This is our top pick for an easy to get to beach if you’re actually staying downtown Saint Augustine.

 Tip: bring your whole beach day lunch/snacks/and everything, as it’s a long (but easy) walk from the parking area to the beach.

 Matanzas Ave Access

 Parking at Windswept Acres Park, it’s a short two block walk onto the sand at Matanzas Avenue.
 This is also one of the few access points for those who want to drive onto the beach.
 This is also where we enter when we ride bikes on the beach.

 As a resident of the neighborhood, we would love for people to STOP driving on the beach.
 Some drivers don’t pay attention to kids or pedestrians on the beach and it’s a safety hazard.